Birth date: Nov. 28, 1995

 The Elliott name has been prominently featured in NASCAR for nearly 40 years, and Chase Elliott is doing his part to keep it that way for decades more.
 The 21-year-old Elliott notably has won in the NASCAR XFINITY Series, the NASCAR Camping World Truck Series, the ARCA Racing Series, the NASCAR K&N Pro Series, and countless late model racing series.

-Now he is on the verge of winning in America’s premier auto racing sport – the NASCAR Cup Series – as a Rookie of the Year winning driver for Hendrick Motorsports in the famed No. 24 car previously driven by four-time champion Jeff Gordon, who retired following the 2015 season.
+Now he is on the verge of winning in America’s premier auto racing sport – the NASCAR Cup Series – as a Rookie of the Year winning driver for Hendrick Motorsports in the famed No. 9, the number his father Bill Elliott brought to fame in the 1980s.
 Elliott started his inaugural Cup season in 2016 with a bang taking the pole at the Daytona 500 and then raced his way into the Chase for the NASCAR Cup as only the third rookie to ever make the sport’s playoffs.
+In his second year in 2017, he again took the Daytona 500 pole and qualified for the sport’s playoffs again, nearly gaining his first career Cup win along the way.

 BUILDING THE FOUNDATION